nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Yeah.
 Alright.
 I'm gonna You can get your hip bone so bloody high.
 Oh my gosh.
 Why am I such a pansy?

 Yeah.
 And you were the only way to answer that?
-That rope, that I assume Karsha still has the other end of had pulled myself to shore.
+That rope, that I assume Karsten still has the other end of had pulled myself to shore.
 So those those rocket boots were a one and done.
 One and done?

 Yeah.
 Yeah.
 They weren't suitable.
 I was worried it was worth it.
 It was.